J-pole antenna: Slim Jim antenna

-A variation of the J-pole is the Slim Jim antenna, also known as 2BCX Slim Jim, that is related to the J-pole the way a folded dipole is related to a dipole.
+A variation of the J-pole is the Slim Jim antenna, also known as 2BCX Slim Jim, that is related to the J-pole in a similar way to how a folded dipole is related to a dipole.
 The Slim Jim is one of many ways to form a J-Pole.
 Introduced by Fred Judd (G2BCX) in 1978, the name was derived from its slim construction and the J type matching stub (J Integrated Matching).

 The Slim Jim variation of the J-pole antenna has characteristics and performance similar to a simple or folded half-wave antenna and identical to the conventional J-pole construction.
-Judd found the Slim Jim produces a lower takeoff angle and better electrical performance than a 5/8 wavelength ground plane antenna.
-Slim Jim antennas made from ladder transmission line use the existing parallel conductor for the folded dipole element.
-In the copper pipe variation, the Slim Jim uses more materials for no performance benefit.
-Slim Jim antennas have no performance advantage over the conventional J-pole antenna.
+Judd reported that the Slim Jim produces a lower takeoff angle and better electrical performance than a 5/8 wavelength ground plane antenna, however others' tests and analyses show Slim Jim antennas to have no performance advantage over a conventional, single-wire J-pole antenna.
+Slim Jim antennas made from ladder transmission line use the existing parallel conductor for the folded dipole element, but in the copper pipe variation, the Slim Jim requires almost twice as much material, for which it returns no performance benefit.

 The approximate gain in the H-plane of the Slim Jim is from 1.5 to 2.6 dBi (−0.6 dBd to 0.5 dBd).